tnebooks/10th-english/content.en/3-The Tempest/_index.md

 **voracious** (adj.) - very eager for something **repent** (v) - to be very sorry for something bad you have done.
-**A. Choose the correct answer**
-1. ______was the chief of all spirits.
-a.
-Sycorax
-b.
-Caliban
-c.
-Ariel
-d.
-Prospero
-2. _______raised a dreadful storm.
-a.
-Caliban
-b.
-Prospero
-c.
-Miranda
-d.
-Sycorax
-3. Miranda was brought to the island_____ years ago.
-a. fourteen
-b. ten
-c. twelve
-d. five
-4. Prospero ordered Ariel to bring__________ to his place.
-a.
-Gonzalo
-b.
-Ferdinand
-c.
-King of Naples
-d.
-Antonio
-5.________ had provided Prospero formerly with books and provisions.
-a.
-Antonio
-b.
-Ferdinand
-c.
-Gonzalo
-d.
-Antonio
-6. The second human being that Miranda saw on the island was__________ .
-a.
-Ariel
-b.
-Prospero
-c.
-Ferdinand
-d.
-Gonzalo

-**B. Identify the character or speaker**

-1. She imprisoned the spirits in the bodies of large trees.
-2. He was the chief of all spirits.
-3. I was Duke of Milan, and you were a princess.
-4. What a trouble must I have been to you then!
-5. Now pray tell me, sir, your reason for raising this sea-storm?
-6. I will soon move you.
-7. I will tie you neck and feet together.
-8. I must finish my task before I take my rest.”
-9. He repented and implored his brother’s forgiveness.

-**C. Answer the following questions in one or two sentences.**
-1. Who were the inhabitants of the island?
-2. What powers did Prospero possess?
-3. Who was Caliban?
-What was he employed for?
-4. Who were on the ship?
-How were they related to Prospero?
-5. Why had Prospero raised a violent storm in the sea?
-6. How did Miranda feel when her father raised the storm to destroy the ship?
-7. What was Ariel ordered to do with the people on the ship?
-8. Give two reasons why Miranda was so concerned about Ferdinand.
-9. Why did Prospero set Ferdinand a severe task to perform?
-10. How was Gonzalo helpful to Prospero when he left Milan?

-**D. Answer the questions in a paragraph of about 100 – 150 words.**
-1. Write a detailed character sketch of Prospero.
-2. Narrate how Prospero made his enemies repent to restore his dukedom.

-**E. Rearrange the following sentences in coherent order**

-- He ordered Ariel to torment the inmates of the ship.
-- Miranda was attracted by Ferdinand and had more concern towards him.
-- Prospero and Miranda came to an island and lived in a cave.
-- Prospero forgave them and restored his dukedom, Milan.
-- He raised a violent storm in the sea to wreck the ship of his enemies.
-- Prospero wanted to test Ferdinand and gave a severe task to perform.
-- Using his powers, Prospero released the good spirits from large bodies of trees.
-- The King of Naples, and Antonio the false brother, repented the injustice they had done to Prospero.
-- Ariel was instructed to bring Ferdinand, the prince of Naples to his cave.
-- Ferdinand was the second human whom Miranda had seen after her father.